Oliver Sacks

 His numerous other best-selling books were mostly collections of case studies of people, including himself, with neurological disorders.
 He also published hundreds of articles (both peer-reviewed scientific articles and articles for a general audience), about neurological disorders, history of science, natural history, and nature.
 The New York Times called him a "poet laureate of contemporary medicine", and "one of the great clinical writers of the 20th century".[4]
 Some of his books were adapted for plays by major playwrights, feature films, animated short films, opera, dance, fine art, and musical works in the classical genre.[5]
 His book The Man Who Mistook His Wife for a Hat, which describes the case histories of some of his patients, became the basis of an opera of the same name.

-Early life and education edit
+Early life and education

 Oliver Wolf Sacks was born in Cricklewood, London, England, the youngest of four children born to Jewish parents: Samuel Sacks, a Lithuanian Jewish[6][7] doctor (died June 1990),[8] and Muriel Elsie Landau, one of the first female surgeons in England (died 1972),[9] who was one of 18 siblings.[10]
-Sacks had an extremely large extended family of eminent scientists, physicians and other notable individuals, including the director and writer Jonathan Lynn[11] and first cousins, the Israeli statesman Abba Eban[12] and the Nobel Laureate Robert Aumann.[13][a]
+Sacks had an extremely large extended family of eminent scientists, physicians and other notable people, including the director and writer Jonathan Lynn[11] and first cousins the Israeli statesman Abba Eban[12] and the Nobel Laureate Robert Aumann.[13][a]

 In December 1939, when Sacks was six years old, he and his older brother Michael were evacuated from London to escape the Blitz, and sent to a boarding school in the English Midlands where he remained until 1943.[10]
 Unknown to his family, at the school, he and his brother Michael "... subsisted on meager rations of turnips and beetroot and suffered cruel punishments at the hands of a sadistic headmaster."[16]
 This is detailed in his first autobiography, Uncle Tungsten: Memories of a Chemical Boyhood.[17]
 Beginning with his return home at the age of 10, under his Uncle Dave's tutelage, he became an intensely focused amateur chemist.
 Later, he attended St Paul's School in London, where he developed lifelong friendships with Jonathan Miller and Eric Korn.[18]

-Study of medicine edit
+Study of medicine

 During adolescence he shared an intense interest in biology with these friends, and later came to share his parents' enthusiasm for medicine.
 He chose to study medicine at university and entered The Queen's College, Oxford in 1951.[10]
 The first half studying medicine at Oxford is pre-clinical, and he graduated with a Bachelor of Arts (BA) degree in physiology and biology in 1956.[19]

 Although not required, Sacks chose to stay on for an additional year to undertake research after he had taken a course by Hugh Macdonald Sinclair.
 Sacks recalls, "I had been seduced by a series of vivid lectures on the history of medicine and nutrition, given by Sinclair ... it was the history of physiology, the ideas and personalities of physiologists, which came to life."[20]
 Sacks then became involved with the school's Laboratory of Human Nutrition under Sinclair.
-Sacks focused his research on Jamaica ginger, a toxic and commonly abused drug known to cause irreversible nerve damage.
+Sacks focused his research on the patent medicine Jamaica ginger, a toxic and commonly abused drug known to cause irreversible nerve damage.
 After devoting months to research he was disappointed by the lack of help and guidance he received from Sinclair.
 Sacks wrote up an account of his research findings but stopped working on the subject.
 As a result he became depressed: "I felt myself sinking into a state of quiet but in some ways agitated despair."[20]

 His tutor at Queen's and his parents, seeing his lowered emotional state, suggested he extricate himself from academic studies for a period.
 His parents then suggested he spend the summer of 1955 living on Israeli kibbutz Ein HaShofet, where the physical labour would help him.[21]
-Sacks would later describe his experience on the kibbutz as an "anodyne to the lonely, torturing months in Sinclair's lab".
+Sacks later described his experience on the kibbutz as an "anodyne to the lonely, torturing months in Sinclair's lab".
 He said he lost 60 pounds (27 kg) from his previously overweight body as a result of the healthy, hard physical labour he performed there.
 He spent time travelling around the country with time spent scuba diving at the Red Sea port city of Eilat, and began to reconsider his future: "I wondered again, as I had wondered when I first went to Oxford, whether I really wanted to become a doctor.
 I had become very interested in neurophysiology, but I also loved marine biology; ...
 But I was 'cured' now; it was time to return to medicine, to start clinical work, seeing patients in London."[20]

 My pre-med studies in anatomy and physiology at Oxford had not prepared me in the least for real medicine.
 Seeing patients, listening to them, trying to enter (or at least imagine) their experiences and predicaments, feeling concerned for them, taking responsibility for them, was quite new to me ...
 It was not just a question of diagnosis and treatment; much graver questions could present themselves—questions about the quality of life and whether life was even worth living in some circumstances.